 Most accounting systems have instructions for posting revenue that you have not even billed.

-So far Worksome is only for people with their own VAT number.
+So far Worksome does not provide these benefits.
 If you wish to save up for retirement, holiday pay, insurance ect, you should create such arrangements yourself.

 However, if you do end up in a situation where a company will not settle for an agreed job, your options will be the same as when you do a job outside of Worksome.